nens/threedi-docs/source/e_1d_tutorial.rst

     "display_name", "N/A", "The display names are already filled in" "Code", "N/A", "The codes are already filled in" "Connection_node_id", "N/A", "The id of the connection node that is connected to the manhole.
 These are already filled in."
-    "Calculation_type", "1: isolated or 2: connected", "*"
+    "Calculation_type", "1: isolated or 2: connected", "See below"

 Calculation_type: You can choose here between embedded, isolated and connected.
 An elaborated explanation of these calculation types can be found in the 3Di documentation: :ref:`calculation_types`.
 As was described above, the calculation type depends on the manhole type.
 Set the calculation type to ‘connected’ for inspection manholes, by following these steps: